Skip to main contentSkip to navigation

 When a Phison S11-based SSD encounters firmware corruption, the controller enters a lockup mode.
 The host system identifies the drive as "SATAFIRM S11" with a reported capacity of 0 bytes.
 The drive is present on the SATA bus but returning invalid identification data.
 EaseUS will either not see the drive at all or see a 0-byte device with no scannable sectors.
 PC-3000 SSD communicates directly with the controller through vendor-specific commands to push it out of the lockup state and access the NAND contents.

-Modern NVMe SSDs are monolithic BGA (Ball Grid Array) packages where the controller, DRAM cache, and NAND flash are soldered together on a single substrate.
-If the controller dies due to a power surge or firmware failure, the entire package stops enumerating on the PCIe bus.
+When an NVMe SSD's controller dies from a power surge or firmware failure, the drive stops enumerating on the PCIe bus.
 The operating system sees no device.
 There is no cable to swap, no enclosure to try.
-Recovery requires board-level diagnosis: checking power rails with an oscilloscope, replacing failed voltage regulators via microsoldering, or in some cases extracting NAND chips and reading them directly with specialized equipment.
+On laptops with soldered BGA storage (common in ultrabooks and Apple devices), the drive cannot be physically removed for external diagnosis.
+Recovery requires board-level work: checking power rails with an oscilloscope, replacing failed voltage regulators via microsoldering, or using PC-3000 with PCIe adapters to communicate with the controller through its diagnostic interface.

 Apple T2 and M-series Encryption